yelloworangebananaa/biogemma_lora/README.md

 The next version should focus on controlled experiments rather than simply increasing every training parameter.

-### Priority 1: Evaluate More Checkpoints
+### 1. Evaluate More Checkpoints

-Evaluate the model at regular checkpoints, such as:
+Evaluate the model at regular checkpoints:

 ```text
 500 steps